Duxbury HS cancels upcoming football game, holds workshops amid scandal

 Whitman-Hanson was notified on Monday that the game was canceled and will be facing Rockland at the end of the week instead.

 At a Board of Selectmen meeting Monday night, the board reaffirmed the town’s anti-discrimination proclamation and said they plan to work with local anti-hate organizations.
-They said recognized this is just a start.
+They added that they recognized this is just a start.

 “Unfortunately we cannot promise that these kinds of events will never happen again we recognize and we acknowledge the fact that there are problems like this in our community,” said a board member.